CyberLuke01/CITlq/Notes04.md

 - AWS Shield is a DDoS protection service
 - AWS supports encryption of data at rest (stored physically)
 - Encryption of data in transit

+### New Facts
+- Customer has more control over networking and storage settings
+- Customer has control over managaing code and data